-There is no special preparation needed.
+No special preparation is needed.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

-The normal range is 200 - 400 milligrams per deciliter (mg/dL).
+The normal range is 200 to 400 mg/dL.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results may be due to:

 There is very little risk involved with having your blood taken.
-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
-Taking blood from some people may be more difficult than from others.
+Veins and arteries vary in size, so it may be harder to get a blood sample from one person than another.

-Other risks associated with having blood drawn are slight but may include:
+Other risks or slight risks from having blood drawn may include: